JasonFantl/JasonFantl.github.io/_posts/2025-02-11-Space-of-3D-Rotations.md

 </div>
 </div>

-These discontinuities are not just an artifact of poor implementation; it can be proven that any representation of 3D rotations using only three values must contain discontinuities.
-We will just move on to another representation, but if you want more details, you can look into the proof that SO(3) is not homeomorphic to $\mathbb{R}^{3}$.
+These discontinuities are not just an artifact of poor implementation; it can be proven that there will be discontinuities no matter how we implement the Euler angles.
+We will see later that these singularities will always exist for gimbals, even if we add a fourth gimbal.
+But to make progress towards quaternions, we will move on to another representation, one which will be the building block on which we can rediscover quaternions.

-Our goal will be to create a representation of 3D rotations which does not contain discontinuities.

-Although we just said that 3 values will provably result in singularities, there is another representation of 3D rotations using 3 numbers that is highly illuminating and worth looking at.
-This representation will be the building block on which we can rediscover quaternions.

 ## Rodrigues Vectors

 Another possible representation of rotations can be described by an axis to rotate around and an angle for how far to rotate around that axis.
 This rotation can be represented with a single 3D vector.
 The direction of the vector indicates the axis to rotate around, and the magnitude describes the angle.
 This also means that a vector will have a magnitude in $[0, \pi]$.
 Angles larger then $\pi$ can instead be represented as a smaller rotation around the opposite axis.

-Here is the airplane rotating around each of the three axes and the associated Rodrigues vector for that rotation.
+Here is the airplane rotating around each of the three axes and the associated Rodrigues vector (also called an axis-angle vector) for that rotation.
 We also look at random rotations to get a better intuition for what the rotation representation looks like.

 <div class="row align-items-center">
 <div class="col-md-3" markdown="1">